 Those who love history (especially early American history) should visit the Petersburg National Battlefield, a Civil War historical site.
 Pocahontas State Park, and Point Of Rocks Park are also good outdoor attractions.

-There’s plenty of fun for the family–a kid-friendly day out could include a trip to King’s Dominion amusement park, the Edgar Allen Poe museum, and the Smithsonian in nearby Washington D.C. is just the first place you might try.
+There’s plenty of fun for the family–a kid-friendly day out could include a trip to King’s Dominion amusement park, the Edgar Allen Poe museum, and the Smithsonian in nearby Washington D.C. are just the first places you might try.

 There are plenty of other well-known destinations you can find over a three-day weekend or road trip.
 Try the Vietnam War Memorial, designed by Maya Lin, plus tours of the White House, Korean War memorial, and more.